How do I submit my FSA claims for reimbursement?

 An out-of-pocket maximum is the maximum amount you are responsible to pay in a year.
 For example, if you are enrolled in Deseret Value and receive medical services totaling $100,000, you are responsible for 30% of those medical expenses, or $30,000.
 However, your out-of-pocket maximum is $5,600, which means you pay only $5,600 of that $30,000.
 DMBA is responsible for paying the portion of your 30% above your out-of-pocket maximum.

-Please be aware that not all services count toward your out-of-pocket maximum, and not all services are eligible for a higher payment once you’ve reached that maximum.
-Dental services and prescriptions are a good example of this because neither counts toward your out-of-pocket maximum.
+Not all services count toward your out-of-pocket maximum, and not all services are eligible for a higher payment once you’ve reached that maximum.
+Dental services and prescriptions are good examples of this because neither counts toward your out-of-pocket maximum.

-Where do I find what I paid out-of-pocket to providers in years past?
+Where can I find what I paid out-of-pocket to providers in previous years?

 I haven't received a bill from my provider.
 What should I do?